Óscar de Marcos: 2020s

 On 29 November 2020, de Marcos played his 400th match for Athletic as a substitute against Getafe, becoming the 19th player to reach that mark.
 The following 17 January, he equalised against Barcelona – seconds after Antoine Griezmann's opening goal – in a 3–2 win in the Spanish Supercup final.
 On 2 February he agreed an extension to his contract to run to the summer of 2022, with no buyout clause, doing likewise in April 2022.
 Having played over 40 times in the 2022–23 season, he signed a further year's contract in May 2023.

-On the opening matchday of 2023–24, a 2–0 loss to Real Madrid at San Mamés, de Marcos made his 500th appearance for Athletic, aged 34, becoming only the seventh player to do so.
+On the opening matchday of 2023–24, a 2–0 loss to Real Madrid at the San Mamés Stadium, de Marcos made his 500th appearance for Athletic, aged 34, becoming only the seventh player to do so.
 He was appointed captain at the end of that campaign with the departure of Muniain and, in October 2024, still the starting right-back, he passed the total of 541 matches by Txetxu Rojo (albeit with far fewer minutes overall) into third place in the rankings.

 On 22 February 2025, de Marcos announced that he would retire at the end of the season.
 The following day, in a 7–1 home victory over Real Valladolid, he overtook Muniain to become the outfield player with the most appearances (561) in the club's history, behind goalkeeper José Ángel Iribar, and finished on 573 – 472 starts – in a home fixture against Barcelona which incorporated a farewell ceremony and the passing of the captain's armband to Iñaki Williams; the '18' squad number, only worn by Bittor Alkiza, Carlos Gurpegui and de Marcos in the previous three decades, was assigned to Mikel Jauregizar.